dilettagoglia/impl-NN-from-scratch/remarks_project.md

 eta = 0.001 -> very smooth curves ✓
 lambda = 0.1 overfitting pesissimon ✓
-momentum a 0.9 troppo alto (modello instabile) ✓ more layers and no regularization -> not stable and overfitting v seems better one layer with very few regularization ✓ unstable model and underfitting with few units (less than 10 units) ✓ with ReLu or leaky_relu we have to set eta <= 0.0005, otherwise OVERFLOW (very similar learning curve for both, maybe better ReLU) ✓
+momentum a 0.9 troppo alto (modello instabile) ✓ more layers and no regularization -> not stable and overfitting ✓ seems better one layer with very few regularization ✓ unstable model and underfitting with few units (less than 10 units) ✓ with ReLu or leaky_relu we have to set eta <= 0.0005, otherwise OVERFLOW (very similar learning curve for both, maybe better ReLU) ✓